naturalis/mycorrhiza/README.md

 Then we create the BayesTraits/MultiState commands for restricting the transitions as per the general idea described above.
 These commands will also ensure that the run is done using reversible jump MCMC.
 Whether or not you use a hyperprior depends on whether the script `make_restrictions.pl` was invoked with the `--hyper` flag.
-It is probably a good idea to do this, so the full command would be:
+It is probably a good idea to do this.
+In addition, by default, the command file will configure a chain with 'infinite' iterations (i.e. -1) that needs to be interrupted manually.
+If you have a better idea about the number of iterations it is worth specifying that.
+A conservative estimate for the present project is 10*10^6 generations, of which we will want to discard up to 50% burnin (in one case this appeared to be necessary).
+Hence, the full command would be:

-    make_restrictions.pl -s <states> -t <outtree> --hyper
+    make_restrictions.pl -s <states> -t <outtree> [-i <iterations>] [--hyper]

 Once this is done we should have a tree file in Nexus format, a data file in tab-separated spreadsheet format, and a text file with the restriction commands.
 You can now run the